tiy-tpa-fee/c6/assignments/portfolio/README.md

 ### Explorer Mode

-Recreate the page as closely as you possibly can.
+- Recreate the page as closely as you possibly can.
 Use the same fonts, sizes, and colors.
-Download some of your favorite Octocat images to use in your page (12-16 or so).
-Your layout should be flexible, but doesn't need to _perfectly_ responsive.
-Use flexbox styles to layout the header and the Octocats (hint: checkout the `flex-wrap` property).

-## Adventure Mode
+### Adventure Mode

-If you're feeling adventurous, use CSS _media queries_ to resize the Octocat containers to look great as a single full-width column on small screens, and a nice grid on bigger screens.
+- Take the time to personalize the site.
+- Keep it professional, but make it your own.

 ## Turning In